 1. Fish

-You might not be a big fan of fish, but it’s full of the good for you fat – omega-3, which has been found to have a positive effect on reducing hunger.
+You might not be a big fan of fish, but it’s full of the good-for-you fat – omega-3, which has been found to have a positive effect on reducing hunger.
 One study showed that a diet rich in omega-3 fatty acids reduced hunger for up to two hours post-consumption.
 One of the best sources of omega-3 is fatty fish including salmon – a 4 oz serving provides 165 kcal and 25 grams of protein.

 2. Peanut Butter